Akshaykumar05/DevOps/README.md

 | :------------------------------------------------------------------ | :----------------------------------------------------------------------------------------- |
 | [Kunal Kushwaha - Complete Git and GitHub Tutorial](https://youtu.be/apGV9Kg7ics)|  This tutorial will help you with using Git & GitHub for your personal projects.
 | [Apoorv Goyal - Git and GitHub Materclass](https://youtu.be/LQ2LTPHeTts)| This  tutorial will focuses on Introduction to Git for  absolute beginners with no prior coding experience.

+## Cloud Service: AWS/Azure/GCP (start with any one cloud provider)
+* For cloud I have done Microsoft Azure Fundamentals (az-900) certificate.
+* I have written a blog about how I did free with all resorces, you can [read](https://akshaykumar05.hashnode.dev/microsoft-azure-fundamentals-az-900-exam) the blog here.

 ## Kubernetes
 * Kubernetes is an open-source **Container Management tool** which automates container deployment, container scaling and load balancing.